Must-Have Skills for Backend Developers

 Docker Get Started.
 Docker is a must have skill that will help you and your development.

 18. Knowledge of Web Servers

 This two is a must learn web server technologies.

 While it is not required, feel free to have a look at it and see what it is all about and why they are calling it the new REST.

 Look into Graph Database: Again not requred but you should have a little understanding of what they have to offer.

-Bookmark or pin this page so you can easily pick it up and read it again. :)
+Bookmark this page so you can easily pick it up and read it again. :)